James Graham Phelps Stokes

 James Graham Phelps Stokes, known as Graham Stokes (March 18, 1872 – April 8, 1960) was an American socialist, railroad president, political activist, and philanthropist.
 He was president of the Nevada Central Railroad for forty years.

-He is best remembered as a founding member and key figure in the Intercollegiate Socialist Society and as the husband of Rose Pastor Stokes, a radical union organizer and activist in the Communist Party of America.
+He is best remembered as a founding member and key figure in the Intercollegiate Socialist Society and as the husband of Rose Pastor Stokes, a radical union organizer, birth control advocate and activist in the Communist Party of America.

 Early years

 Stokes was born in New York City to one of the city's most prosperous families.
 His parents were Helen Louisa Phelps and Anson Phelps Stokes, a banker, railroad owner, and real estate developer.
 He grew up in a large house on 229 Madison Avenue in Manhattan.
 His family spent the summers in their 100-room house in the Berkshires— the largest private home in the United States at the time.
 The family fortune came from Manhattan real estate, the Phelps Dodge mining empire, a and railroad in Nevada.

 He attended the Sheffield Scientific School of Yale University, receiving his Ph.B. degree there in 1892.
 There, he was a member of the Fraternity of Delta Psi (St. Anthony Hall).
 He celebrated his graduation with a trip around the world in 1892.

 He also attended the College of Physicians and Surgeons of Columbia University, receiving an M.D. in 1896.
 While at Columbia University, Stokes became concerned with the plight of the American underclass and poverty.
 In 1895, Stokes became a member of the Council of the University Settlement and worked for the YMCA.
 Although his goal was to become a medical missionary, he never practiced medicine because he had to take over the family businesses from his ailing father.
 Following receipt of his medical degree, Stokes continued with a year of graduate study of political science at Columbia.

 Stokes served in Squadron A of New York National Guard from 1896 to 1901.
 During the Spanish–American War, he was a private in the U.S. Army cavalry, but he did not deploy overseas.
 At this same time, Graham's father was active in the Anti-Imperialist League, described by one historian as "a group of substantial citizens" opposed to American intervention in the Philippines.